 Alpha-synuclein is involved in information transmission between nerve cells.
 It interacts with phospholipids and neurotransmitters.
 When alpha-synuclein proteins become damaged, they bind to ubiquitin and form lewy bodies.
 The brain cell will often die as a result.
 During the process, the lewy bodies interfere with proper nerve cell firing – producing the classic signs and symptoms of Parkinson’s disease, which include tremors and other motor control issues, stiffness and rigidity, impulse control, memory and mood issues along with anxiety in some.

 Detecting increased heavy metal content within the body is sometimes difficult to determine through blood testing.
 This is because heavy metals can accumulate among cells.
 Therefore, while increased levels within the blood are a sure sign of excessive exposure, previous exposure accumulated within cells is more readily determined using hair analysis.

 Furthermore, a hair analysis should be reviewed by a specialist who understands the test.

 Anyone with a neurological disorder might consider having a hair analysis done.

 Note that copper and iron are nutrients – as long as these minerals are combined with other trace and macro minerals within a healthy diet.

 Devi YP, Naushad SM, Mridula R, Borgohain R, Vijay KK.
-Association of Parkinson’s disease with altered serum levels of lead and transition metals among South Indian subjects.
+Association of Parkinson’s disease with lead and transition metals among South Indian subjects.
 Indian J Biochem Biophys.
 2014 Apr;51(2):121-6.

 Jomova K, Vondrakova D, Lawson M, Valko M. Metals, oxidative stress and neurodegenerative disorders.
 Mol Cell Biochem.
 2010 Dec;345(1-2):91-104. doi: 10.1007/s11010-010-0563-x.